redballoonio/video-plugin/readme.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A plugin for responsively displaying video iframes.
 The videos can be displayed inline or using a modal or a gallery.
 Designed to work with youtube videos.

 # Description
+A plugin for managing and displaying videos on your website.
+Creates a "Videos" Custom post type allowing you to integrate youtube videos with Wordpress to output custom titles, descriptions and image thumbnails to display videos on your website.
+Alternatively you can also output any youtube video directly via shortcodes, optimised for responsive devices with a variety of output options to best suit your page.

+Includes a number of embed methods:
-A plugin for responsively displaying videos.
-These can be within the content, as a modal, or multiple videos in a gallery.
+* Embed: These can be within the content,

-This plugin can be used in two ways: you can add single videos by their youtube id or iframe url, or you can add videos to the video custom post type.
-Using the custom post type you can add a custom title, excerpt and thumbnail to the images.
-Multiple videos can also be used in a gallery or brought out as a modal.
+* Modal: as a modal,
+* Gallery:  multiple videos in a gallery

 ## Shortcodes